pyrocko/pyrocko/doc/source/library/examples/squirrel/cli_tool.rst

   exercise for the reader.

-For each subcommand we want to support, we will create a subclass of :py:class:`~pyrocko.squirrel.tool.SquirrelCommand` and overload the methods :py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.make_subparser`, :py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.setup`, and :py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.run`.
-The name and description of the subcommand is configured in :py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.make_subparser`.
-In :py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.setup`, we can configure the parser and add custom arguments.
+For each subcommand we want to support, we will create a subclass of :py:class:`~pyrocko.squirrel.tool.common.SquirrelCommand` and overload the methods :py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.make_subparser`, :py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.setup`, and :py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.run`.
+The name and description of the subcommand is configured in :py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.make_subparser`.
+In :py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.setup`, we can configure the parser and add custom arguments.
-:py:meth:`~pyrocko.squirrel.tool.SquirrelCommand.run` will be called after command line arguments have been processed.
-Finally, we put everything together with a single call to :py:func:`squirrel.run <pyrocko.squirrel.tool.run>`.
-This will process arguments and dispatch to the appropriate subcommand's ``run()`` or print a help message if no subcommand is selected.
+:py:meth:`~pyrocko.squirrel.tool.common.SquirrelCommand.run` will be called after command line arguments have been processed.
+Finally, we put everything together with a single call to :py:func:`squirrel.run
+<pyrocko.squirrel.tool.cli.run>`.
+This will process arguments and dispatch
+to the appropriate subcommand's ``run()`` or print a help message if no subcommand is selected.

 Here's the final implementation of the RMS tool: